JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ## Closing Thoughts

-I hope this was useful to to as a resource for getting started applying to CFPs.
+I hope this was useful to you as a resource for getting started applying to CFPs.
 Thanks for reading! 💖

 ### FAQs